Tangrams for kids: A learning tool for building STEM skills

 - learn the meaning of congruence

-In addition, Tom Scovo demonstrates how tangrams can help kids calculate areas without formulas.
-For the details, see these opens in a new windowexcellent activities using tangrams for kids in grades 4-6.
+Children can also learn new vocabulary to describe the shapes they assemble (e.g., rhombus, trapezoid, hexagon).
+And Tom Scovo demonstrates how tangrams can help kids calculate areas without formulas.
+For the details, see his excellent activities using tangrams for kids in grades 4-6.

 For example, toddlers tend to develop bigger spatial vocabularies if, during play, their parents expose them to a greater range of spatial words, like “triangle” and “line.”
 As I explain elsewhere, such kids are also more likely to develop stronger spatial skills.